 Main Benefits:

-The La Sportiva Nucleo High GTX has the highest cut of any lightweight hiking boot, making it a great pick for hikers who want a lighter boot without losing the ankle support of a mid-duty hiking boot.
-The nubuck uppers wrap feet in soft and protective leather, and the Nucleo features premium GORE-TEX Surround (Gore's most breathable waterproofing) and Vibram Megagrip outsoles (known for its industry-leading traction on dry and wet surfaces).
+The La Sportiva Nucleo High II GTX has the highest cut of any lightweight hiking boot, making it a great pick for hikers who want a lighter boot without losing the ankle support of a mid-duty hiking boot.
+The nubuck uppers wrap hikers' feet in soft and protective leather, and the Nucleo features premium GORE-TEX Surround (Gore's most breathable waterproofing) and Vibram Megagrip outsoles (known for its industry-leading traction on dry and wet surfaces).
+I've personally done plenty of day hiking and backpacking in the Nucleo—a good-looking leather hiking boot.
 Fitting tip: Sportivas run small and narrow, so size up.
 Wide sizes accommodate wide feet or hikers with standard feet who want a roomier fit.

 Best Match